actions/runner/docs/preview/yamlgettingstarted-queues.md

-# YAML getting started - Queues (internal only, public preview soon)
+# YAML getting started - Queues

 The agent queue can be specified in the YAML file.
 For example,